“There’s a lot of failure in my life, which is good. It’s a learning opportunity,” Lianne Zhang.

 Upon graduation in 2008, Lianne recalls few if any of her friends had jobs.
 With so much financial instability, it was a rough time to be looking for your first job.
 Barely anyone was interviewing in the spring of 2008, and by the fall, millions were being laid off.
 Lianne thought of extending her net and looked into many career paths.
 She thought of applying to law school but she knew she did not have a passion for law.
 Jobless with no clear path, Lianne recalls what a demoralizing and depressive experience it was.
 In a crippling economy, Lianne did as most young adults did and returned home to her parents.
 In search of a stable career, Lianne pursued an accounting certificate in hopes of landing a job at the Big 4 accounting firms – she was thinking foremost of work stability in this rocky economy.
 Her parents agreed to pay for her to attend a one year program that would give her an accounting certificate at the end of it.
 While in the midst of this program, she stumbled upon the Financial Engineering program in the University of Hawaiʻi at Mānoa Shidler College of Business.
 She finished her accounting certificate and then moved to Hawaii for grad school.

-Four months of temping and uncertainty finally led Lianne to a full time job at a startup called Nebo.
+Four months of temping and uncertainty finally led Lianne to a full-time job at a startup called Meebo.
 Lianne describes Nebo as a learning opportunity because she remembers how much she struggled “I had a formal warning, ‘if you don’t shape up in six months, we’re gonna fire you,’ which was actually very scary at the time.”
-She had not had a formal role at a company before, and some of her liberal art instincts had kicked in to research and learn about the problems that Nebo was facing, but that was not what she had been hired to do.
+She had not had a formal role at a company before, and some of her liberal art instincts had kicked into research and learn about the problems that Nebo was facing, but that was not what she had been hired to do.

 Faced with yet another obstacle, Lianne preserved in the role and focused on improving her performance based on the feedback.
 She was able to get out of the warning and stayed at Nebo until they were acquired by Google in 2012.
 Lianne had always known that she loved being helpful and making meaningful connections.
 While everyone on her team looked for jobs and mentally checked out during the acquisition period, she spent a lot of her time building her network with the Googlers and was as available as possible to those transitioning.
 Helping others eventually helped Lianne land her next move as a revenue accountant at Google.
 She had been recommended by the people at Google she had helped train to take over her previous job.
 “Google wouldn’t have looked at me otherwise, but because I was already there and met the people, I was able to get my foot in the door.”

 Reflecting on her younger self, Lianne was never motivated by competing or becoming the best instead she was moved by what brought her utter enjoyment.
-Despite upheaval and economic crisis, Lianne remained steadfast in her goals.
-She pushed past rejection, failure and a lack of opportunity and made a path for herself.
-In many ways, Lianne’s story is very relatable to the vibrant up and coming talent in today’s constantly fluctuating pandemic world.
+Despite the upheaval and economic crisis, Lianne remained steadfast in her goals.
+She pushed past rejection, failure, and a lack of opportunity and made a path for herself.
+In many ways, Lianne’s story is very relatable to the vibrant up-and-coming talent in today’s constantly fluctuating pandemic world.
 Lianne’s view on failure is an important one to learn from.
-She is resilient in the face of adversity and focuses on what she can control: her strong network, her skills and helping others.
+She is resilient in the face of adversity and focuses on what she can control: her strong network, her skills, and helping others.
 Lianne’s outlook and approach to facing obstacles is an example of how we can all carve out opportunities for ourselves if we just believe that failing is one step closer to succeeding.